public-awesome/mainnet/stargaze-1/v7_0_0_UPGRADE.md

 NOTE: Cosmovisor will preform a full backup unless `UNSAFE_SKIP_BACKUP=true` is set as an environment variable.

-## Go version
+### Go version

-We recommend using go version 1.18.5 above which has the latest security updates.
+We recommend using go version 1.18.5 which has the latest security updates.

+### Build

 ```bash
 # get the new version (run inside the repo)